March Stepping Stones to Gardening Success

 When traveling outside the community, check out the garden centers in other areas for organic and other gardening supplies you may not be able to find in our area.
 When headed south, this is a terrific early opportunity to see flowers in bloom and well-stocked nurseries.
 If you’ve neglected to order exotics or plants of questionable cold hardiness to try out in our area, this is a great opportunity to check them out in person.
 This is where your plant profile comes in.
 Your personal plant profile is a list of characteristics you are looking for in a plant, based on our climate and your soil conditions, as well as location, aesthetic and maintenance requirements.
 If you’ve adopted a plant profile for your garden and garden areas, it is much easier to determine the plant’s suitability.

 Antique Rose Emporium in Brenham and San Antonio is a delight and already filled with many roses in bloom.
 While in downtown San Antonio, drop by Schultze House Gardens to view the gardens developed and tended by the Bexar County Master Gardeners, known to be one of the prettiest gardens in San Antonio.
 If your destination is the Houston area, visit Mercer Arboretum and Botanic Gardens in Humble, Texas for a first-class botanic display with well-thought out designs in twenty separate theme gardens and a larger area of four different tree collections along 250 acres (hiking is welcome).
 And it’s free.
 One of Mercer’s goals is to preserve the native wildflowers of the area that are being pushed to extinction.
+(Note: Mercer was shut down do to damage from Hurricane Harvey in 2017 -- check to see if it's reopened before planning a trip.)

 The reason for this is the cold hardiness of many of the drought tolerant plants native to South and West Texas, Mexico, Central and South America has not been tested in our area.
 Many times cold hardiness zones are determined by the major gardening areas of the eastern United States, where conditions are quite different (even though average minimum low temperatures are similar).
 Sometimes just providing proper drainage from damp moist soils will provide the advantage these plants require.
 In addition, if the natural range of the yuccas, agaves, bromeliads and succulents, etc., is at a higher elevation, though from Mexico, conditions may very well be similar to ours.
 Plants can be widely adaptable and there is much for ordinary gardeners to yet discover.
+My hopes are for other nurseries to step up and fill the void.

 Keep it up